-A Canadian citizen or permanent resident may wish to sponsor their foreign partner to immigrate to Canada, but may not be married to that partner or in a common-law relationship.
+A Canadian citizen or permanent resident of Canada may wish to sponsor their foreign partner to immigrate to Canada, but may not be married to that partner or in a common-law relationship.
 These foreign partners can in some instances be sponsored as “conjugal partners” provided that the relationship meets the criteria applied by IRCC when assessing such relationships.
 Canada recognizes two types of relationships between unmarried couples for the purpose of sponsorship.
-These are: common law partner and conjugal partner relationships.
+These are: common law partner and conjugal relationships.
 If you fit into either of these two partner relationships, you do not have to be married in order to be sponsored.
-Alternatively, if a Canadian married his or her foreign partner, they can then sponsor that person as their spouse.
+Alternatively, if a Canadian legally married his or her foreign partner, they can then sponsor that person as their spouse.

 What is a “Common-law Relationship”